tcltk/tcl/doc/markdown/binary.md

     will return the binary string **BigEndian**

 **m**
 : This form (mnemonically the mirror of **w**) is the same as **w** and **W** except that it stores the 64-bit integers in the output string in the native byte order of the machine where the Tcl script is running.
-To determine what the native byte order of the machine is, refer to the **byteOrder** element of the **tcl_platform** array.
+To determine what the native byte order of the machine is, refer to the **byteOrder** element of the [tcl\_platform][tclvars] array.

 **f**
 : This form is the same as **c** except that it stores one or more one or more single-precision floating point numbers in the machine's native representation in the output string.
 This representation is not portable across architectures, so it should not be used to communicate floating point numbers across the network.
 The size of a floating point number may vary across architectures, so the number of bytes that are generated may vary.
-If the value overflows the machine's native representation, then the value of FLT_MAX as defined by the system will be used instead.
+If the value overflows the machine's native representation, then the value of FLT\_MAX as defined by the system will be used instead.
 Because Tcl uses double-precision floating point numbers internally, there may be some loss of precision in the conversion to single-precision.
 For example, on a Windows system running on an Intel Pentium processor,

     ```
     binary format f2 {1.6 3.4}